reynoldspravindev/databricks-genie-migration-tool/README.md

 ## Overview

 The tools export a complete Genie space configuration (including code, settings, instructions, joins, table identifiers, and sample questions) from a source workspace and deploy it to a target workspace.
-As DAB's support for Genie space is currently unavailable, this uses the Genie CRUD APIs linked below and works as a REST API wrapper for Powershell, Shell/BASH and a IPYNB Notebook.
+As Databricks Asset Bundles (DABs) support for Genie is unavailable currently, this tool uses the Genie CRUD APIs linked below and works as a REST API wrapper for Powershell, Shell/BASH and a IPYNB Notebook.

 ## Features